Rob Dodson - Home

 Checklist

-# 1. Obsidian is running headless
+# 1. Obsidian headless sync is running

 systemctl --user status obsidian-headless.service

-# 2. Vault files are present and syncing
+# 3. Vault files are present and syncing

 ls ~/obsidian-vault/